 We seem to have lost the habit of drinking enough pure water every day – and it is having a big impact on our health.
 I believe one of the simplest, cheapest and most effective things you can do to improve your health is to make sure you drink around 2 litres of pure water every day.
 You will find health problems radically improve or even disappear (typically: headaches, skin irritations, low energy, low mood, allergies, digestion problems and breathing difficulties).
 Here’s why:

 Quick anatomy lesson: our bodies are made up of systems (circulatory system, hormone system, etc).
 The systems are made of organs, organs are made of tissues, tissues are made of millions of microscopic cells.
 So, we are made of billions of different cells – all of them doing really important jobs.
-EVERY SINGLE CELL IN OUR BODY IS MADE UP OF WATER and a few other bits – even bone cells.
+EVERY SINGLE CELL IN OUR BODY CONTAINS WATER and a few other bits – even bone cells.
 More than any other ingredient, we are made of water – in fact, we’re mostly a slightly salty sea of water.
 Imagine what would happen if you left a jar of water (with the lid tightly closed) on the worktop in your kitchen.
 It would quickly get really fusty and stagnant.
 That’s what goes on inside your cells when you don’t drink plenty of pure water every day.
 Your body is literally going stagnant!
 Luckily we have amazing detoxification processes that filter and clean our cells constantly – especially when we sleep.
 However, without adequate water intake the systems struggle to do their job properly or thoroughly.

-Most people are long-term mildly dehydrated.
+Most new clients I see are long-term mildly or badly dehydrated.
 Our bodies adapt – thankfully we are highly adaptive beings so we survive (just look at how many different climates and environments humans live in all over the planet).
 But it’s a fact that without adequate water intake, our bodies have to prioritise vital functions and other functions are put on a go-slow or even shut down.
 For example, our brains are 90% water and without brain function, we’re dead.
 So that’s a big priority.
 However, just a 1% drop in water in our brains and we lose some cognitive function (thought processes) – for example, mental maths becomes more difficult.
 So, those days when you feel like you can’t add 2 plus 2 and your brain is foggy … they’re probably dehydration (it’s especially noticeable when you’ve been partying the night before!).

 The lesson here is that drinking water is not just for when you’re thirsty or you’re doing a detox (which you really want to hope your body is doing all the time not just in January!).
 THE BIGGEST AND SIMPLEST AND CHEAPEST THING YOU CAN DO TO IMPROVE YOUR HEALTH IS TO DRINK ENOUGH PURE WATER EVERY DAY!